 Be well behaved around food.
-This includes waiting politely while feed is mixed and only moving forward to start eating when told it is “okay”.
+This includes waiting politely while their feed is mixed and only moving forward to start eating when told it is “okay”.

 For more information on ‘Food Training’ visit TEACH YOUR HORSE TREAT MANNERS

 Pick up things you drop.
 Especially useful when you are out riding.
-Imagine dropping your hat and your horse reaches down, picks it up and hands it to you.
+Imagine dropping your hat and your horse reaches down, picks it up, and hands it to you.
 No need to get off!